cosmic-horizon/testnets/darkmatter-1/darkmatter-plan.md

 # Cosmic Horizon - darkmatter-1 Testnet Planning

 ## Disclaimer
 - Everything is subject to change.
-Pay attention to the discord [validator announcement channel] (https://discord.gg/4Cj23MJHBM) for announcements.
+Pay attention to the discord [validator announcement channel] (https://discord.gg/MmaEC8RU3b) for announcements.
 We are testing complex, opensource beta software.
 Expect things to break.
-If the dcoumentation is inadequit, make a PR.
+If the documentation is inadequate, make a PR.

 ## Overview

 - **Coming Soon**

 ---